futureswag22/rectify-Arabic-localization/README.md

 # Rectify Arabic Localization Project

-Arabic subtitle localization project for **Rectify first 3 Seasons**.
+Complete Arabic subtitle localization project for all four seasons of Rectify.

-This project includes a complete revision and localization of the Arabic subtitles across the 3 Seasons, with a focus on natural dialogue, linguistic accuracy, subtitle readability, timing refinement, consistency management, and quality control.
+The project covers the full localization workflow across the entire series, including dialogue adaptation, subtitle editing, waveform-based timing refinement, linguistic review, consistency management, and comprehensive quality control, with an emphasis on natural Arabic, readability, and technical accuracy.

 ## Project Scope